leafsphp/new-docs/downloads/readme.md

 ## Adding to the stash

 The stash makes items like boilerplates and templates available for other users to use/base their projects on.
-To add to the stash, you can submit a new pull request (PR) tagged `stash` on our [docs repo](https://github.com/leafsphp/new-docs) together with a zipped version of the file and a link to download it on this page.
+To add to the stash, you can submit a new pull request (PR) tagged `stash` on our [docs repo](https://github.com/leafsphp/new-docs) together with a folder containing the zipped version of the file, possibly a preview image and a link to download it on this page.

 ## 📄 Available files